 Bettencourt Tax Advisors, LLC has an experienced BPP team that can provide Business Personal Property tax services, too.

-Contact Bettencourt Tax Advisors, LLC to learn more about how BTA’s experienced team can lower your banks & REO property tax values.
+Contact us to learn more about how BTA’s experienced team of property tax consultants can lower your bank & REO property tax values.